muhhammdsallam/pencil-backend-assignment/README.md

 Document Representation:
 Each topic in the tree is stored as a document in your MongoDB collection using the Materialized Path Pattern:

-javascript
-Copy code
 Topic: {

   _id: new ObjectId('657dc4d34ee36a90678cb56e'),

   name: 'Bacteria',

   path: 'Biology/Cell Structure and Organisation/Prokaryotic Cells/Bacteria',

   __v: 0

 }

 Here, the path attribute is crucial, representing the full path from the root to the current topic.
 It efficiently encapsulates the hierarchy, making it easy to navigate.

-How it Works:
+## How it Works:
-Efficient Querying:
+### Efficient Querying:

-To find all descendants of a given topic, you can execute a query using a regular expression on the path attribute.
+To find all descendants of a given topic, I'm executing the query using a regular expression on the path attribute.
 For instance, to find all descendants of "Prokaryotic Cells," query for documents where the path starts with 'Biology/Cell Structure and Organisation/Prokaryotic Cells/'.
-Scalability:
+### Scalability:

 The Materialized Path Pattern scales well as it allows for efficient querying of descendants.
 Indexing the path attribute further enhances query performance.